eResources for Families

 Home Literacy Calendar

-Better Beginnings encourages all families to Read, Talk, Sing, Write and Play with their child every day, but sometimes it can be hard to think of things to do.
+Better Beginnings encourages all families to Read, Talk, Sing, Draw and Play with their child every day, but sometimes it can be hard to think of things to do.
 Better Beginnings is here to help!
 Our Home Literacy Calendar is packed full of fun, easy things you can do together at home that will help develop your child’s early literacy skills and turn your child into a reader.
 Print it out and stick it on your fridge for some daily inspiration!

 Booklist